TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Internal:
 ·Localized English version of biome, features, and structure names is added to this mod's en_us.json file.
 Will help with compatibility with other mods that needs to show the localized name of these stuff.
+·Removed underscores from UltraAmplified WorldType's descriptive text.

+    Structures:
+·Optimized Cave Cavities to speed up world generation slightly ·Fixed bug where setting the Elytra in ships in End Cities would cause Minecraft to become unresponsive and hang forever.

     (V.6.11.1 Changes) (1.14.4 Minecraft)